Juniper/terraform-provider-mist/internal/provider/fixtures/test_implementation_guide.md

 **Conventions:**

+- Never use any comments in the fixture file.
 - No terraform resource boilerplate (added by test framework)
 - Use realistic test values for maximum coverage
 - Set boolean fields to `true` for comprehensive testing
 - Include all configurable fields from the provided list
+- Try to use a single config code block to test all fields, if you can
 - Separate multiple configs with `␞` delimiter
 - For resources requiring real devices/data, use real values when available (like MAC addresses from actual inventory)